polyglotDataNerd/poly-streams/README.md

 # poly-streams

-This project uses a multithreaded/parallel processing framework to listen and process event level data from a data stream (Amazon Kinesis) and transform events to be put into the Data Lake.
-Specifically the stream is only ingesting events used in the Kinesis service.
-It's generic enough to apply to any Kinesis stream process.
+This project uses a multithreaded/parallel processing framework to listen and process event level data from a data stream and transform events to be put into a Data Lake.
+Specifically the stream is only ingesting events used in an Apache Kafka producer.
+It's generic enough to apply to any Kafka event-stream process.

 Dependencies: